wordrobe/cli/doc/THEME.md

   |-- main.css
   `-- main.js
 ```
-:bulb: The *main.css* and *main.js* are included by default in the basic template file (look at "Templates" section for details), so keep in mind to modify that inclusion if you need to rename these files according to your frontend workflow.
+:bulb: The *main.css* and *main.js* are included by default in the basic template file (look at "Templates" section for details), so keep in mind to modify that inclusion if you need to rename these files according to your front-end workflow.

 ## Controllers
 The first *Wordrobe*'s architecture pillars is the __*controller/view pattern*__ implementation (check [documentation](./PATTERN.md) for details), that allows to keep business logic separate from layout code (look at "Templates" section to learn more about views).